Mooney on Theatre Commenting Policy

 We invite and encourage conversation on Mooney on Theatre.
 Thoughtful conversation.
 Conversation that helps to develop a more complete picture of the play (or dance, or opera or whatever) in question.
 Heck, we love getting them.
 Anytime people are talking theatre I’m a happy camper.

 I love the conversations, and to help make them as productive, interesting and revealing as possible, I have some commenting guidelines.
-Unfortunately, up until now, those guidelines have been bouncing around in my head.
-It’s time for me to actually put down some type of commenting policy in writing for Mooney on Theatre.

 The short version is basically Submit stuff that furthers the conversation, and be nice.